 Have you listened to my podcast?
 Check out The Mom Confidential!

 Fighting the Epidemic

 Sure, the drug epidemic has been around for decades.
-But this year, opioid-related deaths have skyrocketed, making every major headline including the New York Times, USA Today and NBC News.
+But in the past years, opioid-related deaths have skyrocketed, making every major headline, including the New York Times, USA Today, and NBC News.
 Admittedly, I was ignorant of the seriousness of this problem.
 I had no idea how fatal the drugs that many use recreationally could be.

 “What we once enjoyed and deeply loved we can never lose, for all that we love deeply becomes part of us.” — Helen Keller

 My Little Brother Did Not Want to Die

 These days, I feel like I have one foot in my old world, and another foot kicking at the fact that I have to be in this new world of grief.
 Just like that, I lost my brother, the witness to my life, but simultaneously I gained a village of compassionate humans.
 From his village of friends, who also crave a piece of him, to my community of friends who understand both grief and addiction because they, too, have experienced the loss of someone near and dear to them.

 We have this one life, and I’m grateful for the endless efforts of family, friends, and even complete strangers who are helping me plant seeds of healing.
 Humanity has a funny way of surprising us when we need it most.